-It’s something we’ve all thought and probably more than once, especially if this story is anything to go by.
-But YouTube CEO Susan Wojcicki isn’t one to leave anything to chance.
+It’s something we’ve all thought and probably more than once But YouTube CEO Susan Wojcicki isn’t one to leave anything to chance.
 Though she’s a powerful woman with an estimated net worth of $500 million who oversees hundreds of employees, the chief executive and business leader is the first to speak up when her tech-industry colleagues talk over her or her female counterparts.

-“Even when people are well-meaning, there are sometimes microaggressions - people will just cut you off,” the senior Google leader (and 16th hire) said at the CNNMoney American Opportunity breakfast.
+“Even when people are well-meaning, there are sometimes microaggressions — people will just cut you off,” the senior Google leader (and 16th hire) said at the CNNMoney American Opportunity breakfast.

 In work and in life, Wojcicki doesn’t take things lying down — and neither should you.
 She leads the second-largest search engine company in the world, has five children, and still finds time to advocate for women’s rights.